Shubh18s/passwordocean/README.md

 #### Well, ZenPass is here to solve all your password problems!

 Get ready to experience the freedom of infinite, unique passwords from just **one Master Passphrase!** No more headaches, no more fees, just pure password zen.
 And the best part?
-It's all done securely right in your browser, no **strand of unicorn hair** required!
+It's all done securely right in your browser!

 ### How ZenPass Works: Simply Brilliant!